trrapp12/diana-tribute/README.md

 ### NEW PROJECT (v2.0) DEMONSTRATES:🆕

-🆕 **User Story #1:** Content is king, and this version does a deep dive into content, bringing 1<sup>st</sup> person stories, secondary news sources, timelines, and photographs to turn an over-night, check-the-box effort into a serious journalistic endeavor.
+🆕 **Content is king**, and this version does a deep dive into content, bringing 1<sup>st</sup> person stories, secondary news sources, timelines, and photographs to turn an over-night, check-the-box effort into a serious journalistic endeavor.

-🆕 **User Story #2:** Utilizes custom subdomain and serves it up with TSL certificate for secure https:// routing.
+🆕 Utilizes custom subdomain and serves it up with TSL certificate for secure https:// routing.

-🆕 **User Story #3:** demonstrates IntersectionObserver API with a callback function to control animations based on screen position.
+🆕 Demonstrates IntersectionObserver API with a callback function to control animations based on screen position.

-🆕 **User Story #4:** use of JavaScript for DOM manipulation and to invent engaging animations which enhance UX/UI.
+🆕 Use of JavaScript for DOM manipulation and to invent engaging animations which enhance UX/UI.

-🆕 **User Story #5:** Adds a super slick SVG animation.
+🆕 Adds a super slick SVG animation.

-🆕 **User Story #6:** Use of JavaScript to dynamically create and place internal hyperlinks.
+🆕 Use of JavaScript to dynamically create and place internal hyperlinks.

-🆕 **User Story #7:** Creative use of CSS to create an intriguing and visually appealing timeline effect.
+🆕 Creative use of CSS to create an intriguing and visually appealing timeline effect.

-🆕 **User Story #8:** Use of flexbox to create responsive layout.
+🆕 Use of flexbox to create responsive layout.

-🆕 **User Story #9:** Really awesome pulsing effect.
+🆕 Really awesome pulsing effect.
 Tip my hat off to [Florin Pop](https://www.florin-pop.com/blog/2019/03/css-pulse-effect/) for a great tutorial on how to create it.

-🆕 **User Story #10:** Use of HTML/CSS to fix a known Github error that serves the page up zoomed in at 150%.
+🆕 Use of HTML/CSS to fix a known Github error that serves the page up zoomed in at 150%.

 ---